Madhu2244/HackRice-X-Retinopathy-App/README.md

 # HackRice X Retinopathy App

 A mobile app to predict diabetic retinopathy from eye fundus images using computer vision.
+This was created by Ishaan Javali, Shrey Joshi, Kanishk Garg, and Madhu Sharma

 See our devpost here: https://devpost.com/software/diabetic-retinopathy-app